rootdrew27/AcrePointSite/Gallery/dg-README.md

 # Post-MVP
 - activeCategories array could be JS object which would allow for O(1) lookup (!! verify this)
+- vertically center category buttons (ie. allow for users to input a longer category name without it affecting the UI)
 - Test!